 - Insurance companies: Using social media data, insurance companies can determine how risky certain customers are and detect potential fraud.
 They can also collect data on competitors from the web so they can see how their prices and policy terms compare.
 Given this data, they can stay competitive.

 - Real estate salespeople: The real estate market is always changing, so having a data collection tool to help you out is vital if you’re in this industry.
-You can analyze market trends and check the current market conditions to get an edge on competitors.
+You can analyze market trends and check the current market conditions to get an edge over competitors.
 You can also compare prices and predict future sales.

 - Social media marketers: Social media marketing is all about staying relevant in an ever-changing internet culture.
 With Bright Data, you can stay ahead of trends.
 You can also find specific users, like if you’re looking for people who engage with your content the most or popular influencers that may work well for influencer marketing campaigns.
 You can also analyze ad performance to see how your customers respond to them.